Skip to main content

 Kargo Roadmap

-Over a series of releases, Kargo's maintainers have settled into a cadence of a minor release roughly every five weeks, with two or three major features completed per release.
+Over a series of releases, Kargo's maintainers have settled into a cadence of a minor release roughly every six weeks, with two or three major features completed per release, although this varies slightly by scope.

 caution